TejkumarG/flash-ops-backend/README.md

 ---

-**Built with ❤️ using FastAPI, FAISS, and clean architecture principles**
+**Built with ❤️ using FastAPI, Milvus, MongoDB, and clean architecture principles**